the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - On the Past Events View, the nonce was incorrectly being generated twice, and one of them would be cached in our HTML transient cache.
+This was causing a 401 nonce errors to occur when the cached nonce expired.
+The nonce generation was moved outside this HTML generation that would was being cached.
+[TEC-4936]

 = [6.2.4] 2023-10-19 =

 * Fix - AM/PM time formats `g:i A` and `g:i a` are now respected for the French locale.
 [TEC-4807]